shred/acme4j/src/doc/docs/migration.md

 ## Migration to Version 2.5

 - The GET compatibility mode has been removed.
 It also means that the `postasget=false` parameter is ignored from now on.
 If you need it to connect to your ACME server, do not update to this version until your ACME server has been fixed to support ACME draft 15.

+!!! warning
+    _acme4j_ before version 2.5 will not work with providers like Let's Encrypt any more!

 ## Migration to Version 2.4